 - Recording Features: Screen capture as well as session recording

-- High Clarity: Extremely clear audio and video reception
+- High Clarity: Clear audio and video reception

-If you have a feeling that RingCentral or Zoom aren’t quite the right tools for you, check out my Zoom alternatives post.
+If you feel that RingCentral or Zoom isn’t quite the right video conferencing tool for you, check out my Zoom alternatives post.